Research + Reform

 International Centre for Missing and Exploited Children (2018).
 Studies in child protection: Sexual extortion and non-consensual pornography.
 Alexandria, Virginia: International Centre for Missing and Exploited Children.

 Internet Watch Foundation (2018).
-Trends in child sexual exploitation: Examining the distribution of captures of live-stream child sexual abuse.
+Trends in child sexual exploitation: Examining the distribution of captures of live-streamed child sexual abuse.
 Cambridge, UK: Internet Watch Foundation.

 Johnson, S. (2020).
 Child porn users & risk for engaging in contact offenses: Fault data minimizes offender’s risk & puts more children at risk for sexual abuse.
 Forensic Research & Criminology International Journal, 8(2): 93-99